Tuvalu23/College-Admissions-Simulator/README.md

 (c) Manually enter information

 **Student Profile:**
-Collects and displays user information, including name, GPA, essay strength, extracurriculars, SAT, and ACT scores.
+Collects and displays user information, including name, GPA, essay strength, course rigor, extracurriculars, SAT, and ACT scores.
 Application Simulation:

 Allows users to simulate the application process by answering questions and receiving admission chances for a list of colleges.